Electric Bus Basics

 The average range for BEBs and ESBs varies based on the battery pack capacity and is significantly impacted by weather, driving behavior of the operators, topography, and ridership load.

-Wireless inductive charging uses floor-mounted charging pads that are charged using a magnetic field passed through two coils and an onboard battery.
-This system uses a lower power level than conductive charging (50 – 250 kW) , thus requiring a longer charge time.
+Wireless inductive charging uses floor-mounted receiver pads that are charged using a magnetic field produced by a transmitter embedded in the roadway.
+This system uses a low to medium power level (50-250 kW).